The ultimate guide to non-toxic cleaning products – what to make, shop, use, and avoid at home

-You do not need harsh chemicals to clean, so picking the best essential cleaning supplies comes down to knowing which cleaning product ingredients to avoid and why.
+You do not need harsh chemicals to clean, so picking the best essential cleaning supplies comes down to knowing which cleaning product ingredients to avoid, why, and what to look out for instead.

 Hector Stewart, CEO at Baltimore HCS Home Cleaning Services explains, ‘Non-toxic cleaning products are made without using dangerous chemicals that could hurt people or the environment, such as phthalates, parabens, chlorine bleach, ammonia, or artificial scents.